Airborne collision avoidance system

-An airborne collision avoidance system (ACAS, usually pronounced as ay-kas) operates independently of ground-based equipment and air traffic control in warning pilots of the presence of other aircraft that may present a threat of collision.
+An airborne collision avoidance system (ACAS; usually /ˈeɪkæs/ AY-kas) operates independently of ground-based equipment and air traffic control in warning pilots of the presence of other aircraft that may present a threat of collision.
 If the risk of collision is imminent, the system recommends a maneuver that will reduce the risk of collision.
 ACAS standards and recommended practices are mainly defined in Annex 10, Volume IV, of the Convention on International Civil Aviation.
 Much of the technology being applied to both military and general aviation today has been undergoing development by NASA and other partners since the 1980s.

 A distinction is increasingly being made between ACAS and ASAS (airborne separation assurance system).
 ACAS is being used to describe short-range systems intended to prevent actual metal-on-metal collisions.
 In contrast, ASAS is being used to describe longer-range systems used to maintain standard en route separation between aircraft (5 nmi horizontal and 1000 ft vertical).